haiyan-e-liu/Project_1_Airbnb/README.md

 1. How has Airbnb listing price on average changed over time, both across years and within a single year?
 2. How long are the houses listed on Airbnb a year and how has that changed over time?
 This question allows us to tell whether there are any landlords that list their houses on Airbnb fulltime.
 3. How are the prices differ across region (neighborhood and zipcode)?
 Which zipcodes are the most expensive?
+4. How do Airbnb prices respond to holidays?
+How much do they differ from normal daily average?

 ## File Description <a name = "files"></a>